LUKERHYS/Simulated-Network-Monitor/readme.md

 ### App server websocket

-When a client connects to the app server; register() adds it to the set of connected websockets and sends it the network data. unregister() removes the client from the set when the websocket disconnects.
+When a client connects to the app server; register() adds it to the set of connected websockets and sends it the current network data. unregister() removes the client from the set when the websocket disconnects.

 The runner function listens for messages from the connected websockets.
-This is where the cron-jobs are recieved: if the password matches and socket_type is valid it will trigger either the refresh or clean actions of the app server.
-Once either of these actions have activated, all connnected dashboards will recieve the complete updated network data.
+This is where the cron-jobs are recieved: if the password matches and the `socket_type` is valid it will trigger either the refresh or clean actions of the app server.
+Once either of these actions have activated, all connnected dashboards will receive the complete updated network data.

 ```python
 async def runner(websocket, path):